Why You Shouldn’t Use The Username Admin

 For example, Brute Force attacks target users with common passwords for WordPress logins.

-In this resource – we’ll cover why keeping (admin) username in WordPress; can create catastrophic damage to WordPress users.
+In this resource, we’ll cover why keeping the (admin) username in WordPress can cause catastrophic damage to WordPress users.

 You’ll also learn how to change the existing username’s data or proceed to create a new account.